 Diagnostic Imaging Services shares a few questions and answers regarding the topic of breast density and its importance to women.

-Q. I had a mammography recently and was told that I have dense breast tissue.
+Q. I had a mammogram recently and was told that I have dense breast tissue.
 What does that mean?

 A. Breasts are made up of fat and non-fatty glandular and connective breast tissue.
 Some women have more fat than breast tissue, while others have more breast tissue than fat.
 Breasts that have higher proportion of the glandular tissue are described as “dense.”